statelyai/xstate/docs/src/pages/guides/ids.md

       }
     },
     yellow: { on: { TIMER: 'red' } },
-    red: { on: { TIMER: 'green' } },
+    red: { on: { TIMER: 'green' } }
   }
 });
 ```

 **Notes:**

 - IDs are useful for SCXML compatibility, and conversion to/from SCXML will make use of IDs extensively.
 - Make sure that all IDs are unique in order to prevent naming conflicts.
+This is naturally enforced by the automatically generated IDs.